 3. Dashboards offer customized views for different thinkers

 Different people consume information in a wide range of ways.
 Some may be more comfortable viewing data presented in standard bar, column, gauge, area, and doughnut charts.
 Yet others benefit from data presented in more engaging or interactive formats.
 Workday Adaptive Planning dashboards feature data visualization that includes funnels, dials, waterfalls, bubbles, histograms, radars, and Pareto charts.
 Users across locations and on any device can view data in the formats that connect with their unique way of learning and thinking.

 4. Dashboards are ever-present

 Even finance pros and business leaders who are adept at extracting insights from traditional reporting face the challenge of locating reports once they are filed away.
 And once people find the report, they have the time-consuming process of checking if the data is still accurate.
 Conversely, dashboards are continuously available via a wide range of devices with data updated in real time, assuring users that they are working with the latest available information.
 So if conditions change or a new opportunity arises, easy-to-access data visualization is there to support decision-making and reveal how an opportunity may be quickly leveraged.

-5. Dashboards are playful and inviting
+5. Dashboards are inviting and simple to use

-Well … playful may be a stretch, but circling back to the Mac analogy, the simple power of dashboards is that they are easy to use and invite users to experiment, explore, and discover.
+The simple power of dashboards is that they are easy to use and invite users to experiment, explore, and discover.
 By eliminating the complexity barrier, the odds of uncovering hidden opportunities expand dramatically.
 Ultimately, dashboards create the opportunity for self-service analysis for everyone.
 That allows any user to perform drilldown analytics, create period-to-period comparisons, and explore iterative what-if analyses that can effectively identify issues that need immediate attention while also identifying trends that could be leveraged through sales and targeted marketing efforts.